Urban Ark – Manawa Taiao

 Te Wai Ōrea Education Programme

-Urban Ark – Manawa Taiao runs an education programme for local schools in Te Wai Ōrea / Western Springs Lakeside Park and works with schools to foster native biodiversity through our tamariki and rangatahi.
+Urban Ark – Manawa Taiao runs a free education programme for local schools in Te Wai Ōrea / Western Springs Lakeside Park working with schools to foster native biodiversity through our tamariki and rangatahi.

 • Te Taiao – the environment